 Robert Kelsey, author of What’s Stopping You?: Why Smart People Don’t Always Reach Their Potential and How You Can (Capstone, 2012), offers good suggestions.

-Most of us would agree: Failure is the act of not trying, giving up or not caring.
+Most of us would agree that failure is the act of not trying, giving up, or caring.
 Perspective is everything.

 Name It, Claim It, Reframe It

-Who hasn’t dealt with the fear of failure in one’s career, at one time or another?
+Who hasn’t dealt with the fear of failure in one’s career at one time or another?
 Several process-oriented changes can lessen the effects of failure or reduce its likelihood.
-In general, conquering fear of failure is a process of naming it, claiming it and reframing it.
+In general, conquering the fear of failure is a process of naming, claiming, and reframing it.

 - Assess the possible outcomes of a given situation.
 Make a list of the general causes and probabilities of each outcome.
 Most of the time, the likelihood of success is greater than that of failure if you apply your best planning and management efforts.
 Failure is often a more remote outcome.
-In many cases, a few simple actions can significantly reduce your chances of failure, making it less of a threat.
+Simple actions can significantly reduce your chances of failure, making it less of a threat.

 - Reflect on colleagues’ experiences.
 Even when failure hit them, did it do them in?
 Not likely.
 They kept going, adjusting, learning, growing and getting better at their jobs.
 They may have experienced a dip, but they recovered in the long run—in some cases, actually improving their situations.
 This is not uncommon.